 2. Millennials and Gen Z are more interested in flexibility and balance.

-3. The Gig Economy makes more financial sense for companies for almost all short term projects.
+3. The gig economy makes more financial sense for companies for almost all short-term projects.

 4. The modern gig economy is built to enable equality and access on a global level.

-Today, the gig economy through platforms like Upwork, Uber or even private gig economy services like DesignPickle afford startups and modern businesses the nimbleness to quickly execute on necessary tasks within a company, without an in-house team.
+Today, the gig economy, through platforms like Upwork, Uber and even private gig economy services like Design Pickle, afford startups and modern businesses the nimbleness to quickly execute on necessary tasks within a company, without an in-house team.